hunter-teacher-cert/methods-work-lui5c/final_lessons/lesson_00/readme.md

 methods i'll use for lesson 00: live coding scaffolding
-I think the program complexity will still be relatively low, so I think each student should be doing their own coding. live coding will be demoing the modulo operator and reviewing accessing strings using charAt OR making a String[] array of one-letter Strings and accessing that array. (ed
+I think the program complexity will still be relatively low, so I think each student should be doing their own coding. live coding will be demoing the modulo operator and reviewing accessing strings using charAt OR making a String[] array of one-letter Strings and accessing that array.

+## Learning Goal
+SWBAT confidently navigate 0-based indexing to reference, manipulate, and create their own strings.
+SWBAT apply their understandings of the Caesar cipher and String indexing to create a program that encrypts plaintexts under a customizable Caesar cipher.

+### Small warm-up activity
+Students will be asked to create a program that takes a String, <code>plaintext</code>, and prints each character on its own line.